troglobit/redir/README.md

     Usage: redir [-hinspv] [-b IP]  [-f TYPE] [-I NAME] [-l LEVEL] [-t SEC] [-x STR] [-m BPS] [-o FLAG] [-w MSEC] [-z BYTES]
                            [SRC]:PORT [DST]:PORT
     Options:
-      -b, --bind=IP            Force specific IP to bind() to when listening for incoming connections.
-Not applicable with -p
-      -f, --ftp=TYPE           Redirect FTP connections.
+      -b, --bind=IP            Listen only to IP on the server-side connection, how DST connects to redir.
+Not applicable with -p -f, --ftp=TYPE           Redirect FTP connections.
 Where type is one of: 'port', 'pasv', or 'both'
       -h, --help               Show this help text